catholicmelb/parish-handbook/docs/contents/2-principles-of-parish-administration.md

 * proposed acts of alienation by a parish in excess of the *minimum sum* require the Archbishop to obtain the consent of the *Diocesan Finance Council__,* the*College of Consultors* and other interested parties prior to giving permission for the alienation
 * where such proposed acts are in excess of the *maximum sum*, the Archbishop must also seek the permission of the *Holy See* (c.
 1292, §2).

 The minimum and maximum sums are indexed at 30 June each year in accordance with the Consumer Price Index.
-For the current amounts, refer to **Amounts for alienation of temporal goods**.
+For the current amounts, refer to [Amounts for alienation of temporal goods](https://camorgau.sharepoint.com/sites/PAH-Finance/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DFinance%2FShared%20Documents%2FPAH%5Famounts%5Ffor%5Falienation%5Fof%5Ftemporal%5Fgoods%5F23%5F08%2Epdf&parent=%2Fsites%2FPAH%2DFinance%2FShared%20Documents&p=true&ga=1).

 ### Leases